 To Whom It May Concern

-Chinmayee Schandra has been a student of The Hyderabad Public School, Ramanthapur for past 12 years and has always been a talented, disciplined, and intelligent student.
+Chinmayee Schandra has been a student of The Hyderabad Public School, Ramanthapur for past 12 years and has always been a talented, disciplined and intelligent student.
 The Hyderabad Public School maintains extremely high academic standards and she has been a consistently good performer even under pressure.
 As a Principal of the School overlooking the development of thousands of students, I don’t get to connect with all the students.
-However, being from the brighter student group, I have noticed her.
+However, being from the pool of brighter students, I have noticed her positive presence at the campus many times.

-Chinmayee is a very good student with consistent academic records for the past seven years..
-In 10th grade, she scored a GPA of 9.8.
+Chinmayee is a very good student with consistent academic records for the past seven years.
+In the 10th grade, she scored a GPA of 9.8.
 Her performance in the 12th grade was equally good and she scored above 90% in a two subjects of her subjects.

 She has been participating actively in School Quiz Competitions and she has come out with flying colors in the inter-house debates.

-I have received positive feedback about Chinmayee from her subject teachers. she is not only a good student but also a potential team leader who will positively achieve great accolades in her future endeavors.
+Chinmayee’s subject teachers have heaped praises on her that she is not only a good student but also a team leader who will positively achieve great accolades in her future endeavors.

-I highly recommend Chinmayee Schandra for higher studies in your esteemed university.
+I recommend Chinmayee Schandra for higher studies in your esteemed university.